X (Twitter)

 Understanding the complex neighborhoods of Manhattan can be really difficult.
 I know it as I’ve faced it myself as well.

-Let’s First Understand the Manhattan Zip Code Map
+Let’s First Understand Manhattan’s Zip Code Map

 Manhattan has numerous zip codes that mirror the diversity of its inhabitants.
 Each zip code serves as a geographical identifier.